The Sun Horse / O cavalo de sol

 -

-One of the finest novels of the current literary season.
+One of the best novels of the current literary season.

 PEDRO ALVIM, DIÁRIO DE LISBOA